-Here at Smoking Outlet, we've got the glass you need!
-Glass water pipes and bongs are still the most popular way to smoke your herb, and for good reason: They're more efficient, powerful, and easier on the throat and lungs than many other smoking methods, thanks to water percolation.
-Whether you prefer glass or silicone bongs, we have a huge selection of pieces to choose from.
+Glass water pipes are more efficient, powerful, and easier on the throat and lungs than many other smoking methods, thanks to water percolation.
+Between glass and silicone bongs, we've got the best selection on the web.

 Smoking from a hand pipe is nice and convenient, and even an old can or an apple can be used in a pinch, but nothing quite compares to the refreshing feeling of smoking from a bong.
 The addition of water to your smoking equipment makes each hit smoother, cooler and more enjoyable.
 Over time, we’ve moved from simple, straightforward bongs made at home, to a world where the best artists can command tens of thousands of dollars for functional glass art.

 Beginners will have a ton of crucial questions about bongs, like: Who invented bongs?
 How do bongs work?
 And most importantly, how do you know which bong is the best for you?
 We’ve collected a few of our most frequently asked questions, and answer them here.

 Water pipes for smoking have been around so long we don’t actually know exactly where or when they originated.
 Archaeological findings from Africa and Asia show that humans have been cultivating and smoking cannabis for thousands of years.
 There’s still heated debate on whether humans in Africa or Asia invented the bong first.
 Archaeologists have found smoking pipes made from stone, ceramics, and even mud!

 The bong as we know it comes from Thailand.
 The Thai word “baung” refers to a tube or pipe made of bamboo, and the term was adopted by American soldiers who were exposed to the simple water pipes during the Vietnam war.
 Since then, the word “bong” is the most popular way to refer to water filtered pipes.